MisterMur/nyc-web-010719/22-rails-forms-validations/README.md

 * Create custom validations
 * Implement the Flash Hash to render error messages

+I need a domain
+=> parks
+Park
+- name
+- location
+- type

+Validations =>

+frontend => user can touch this backend => they can't touch this

+Model, View, Controller
+View => front
+Controller => if you do it here, gotta do it over and over Model => it's where the attributes are, active record?, that's where you're actually creating
+- should go here, cause it makes sense

 ## Outline

 1. New Rails application == New Domain!